Goresbridge

-Goresbridge is a small village located in the east of County Kilkenny, in the province of Leinster, Ireland.
-Goresbridge is named after a 1756 bridge, built by Colonel Ralph Gore, which provides a crossing of the River Barrow between County Kilkenny and County Carlow in the South-East region.
+Goresbridge is a small village in the east of County Kilkenny, Ireland.
+Goresbridge is named after a 1756 bridge, built by Colonel Ralph Gore, crossing the River Barrow between County Kilkenny and County Carlow.

 Located 2.75 mi from Gowran on the R702 (Kilkenny−Enniscorthy) regional road, and approximately 20 km east of Kilkenny.

 Part of the civil parish is Grangesilvia which is in the barony of Gowran.
 Charles II granted Arthur Gore the townland of Barrowmount.
 The Battle of Goresbridge occurred there in June 1798.

 The population according to the 2011 census was 361.
 The local authority is Kilkenny County Council.
 Goresbridge gives its name to an electoral division.

 History

 Goresbridge was located in historic Gaelic kingdom of Ossory (Osraige).
 Following the Williamite–Jacobite War, Charles II gave grants of land which had been forfeited by the Roman Catholic owners.

 Arthur Gore obtained a grant of land, the townland of Barrowmount in parish of Grangesilvia, from Charles II, and by the end of the 17th century the Gore family were well established.

 Goresbridge was named for the family and the New Bridge built in 1756 by Colonel Ralph Gore.
 On the 1846 OSI map of Ireland the village is referred to it as Newbridge.